 1. Whey has a pleasant taste.
 The flavor of whey is similar to buttermilk and can be added to juice or milk to enhance the flavor if desired.

 3. Vegetable fermenting and whey go hand in hand.
-Raw whey can be used for lacto-fermenting vegetables to add more nutrition to your diet.
-Fresh Kimchi and sauerkraut sounds delicious.
+Raw whey can be used for Lacto-fermenting vegetables to add more nutrition to your diet.
+Fresh Kimchi and sauerkraut sound delicious.

 4. It’s great for pets and livestock!
 Household pets and livestock such as cows and chickens can also benefit from the gift of whey.
 An added perk is that it adds extra flavor to their feed.

 5. Whey is a wonderful fertilizer for the garden.
 According to an article at www.vicariouslyvintage.com, since whey is an acidic medium, it can be used as a soil conditioner.
 It is best used on acid-loving plants such as berry bushes and tomatoes.
 However, because it is acidic, ensure that you dilute the whey with water.
 About a cup or 2 per gallon is sufficient.
 Repeat every 2-3 weeks.

 Depending on the types of cheese that you make, two types of whey can emerge.

 This comes from cheeses where the pH is down around 4.6-4.8 or in cheeses where you use lemons, vinegar, citric acid, etc., to acidify the milk.

 - Pour on acid-loving plants or where the soil is too alkaline.